redhat-gpte-labs/practical-intro-to-container-security/setup.md

 # Setup notes for summit 2019

-This image started with RHEL8 beta 1v1.7
+This image started with RHEL8 beta 1v1.7 (internal)

 Register